The Importance of Lawn Dethatching: Achieve a Beautiful Yard

 Improved Air Circulation

-Dethatching improves air flow in the soil, which is vital for healthy grass.
+Dethatching enhances air flow in the soil, which is vital for healthy grass.
 A dense thatch layer can limit oxygen supply, leading to issues like root rot or fungal diseases.
 For example, a study showed that lawns with less than half an inch of thatch had 30% healthier root systems than those with thicker layers.

 Enhanced Nutrient Absorption